-Any offer by an applicant to provide Works-In-Kind, dedication of land or a Material Public Benefit must be formalised through a planning agreement prepared in accordance with the EP&A Act.
+Any offer by an applicant to provide Works-In-Kind, dedication of land or a material public benefit must be formalised through a planning agreement prepared in accordance with the EP&A Act.
 The draft planning agreement must be publicly exhibited, preferably as part of the development application exhibition.
-The City's Planning Agreement Guidelines are available here: Planning Agreement Guidelines or on the City's website.
-Further information regarding works-in-kind, dedication of land, material public benefits and planning agreements is contained in the Department of Planning, Industry and Environment's (2005) Development Contributions Practice Note available at www.planning.nsw.gov.au.
+The City's Planning Agreement Guidelines are available on the City's website.
+Further information regarding Works-In-Kind, dedication of land, material public benefits and planning agreements is contained in the Department of Planning, Industry and Environment's (2005) Development Contributions Practice Note available at www.planning.nsw.gov.au. [end of red text]